willemliu/universal-comments-plugin/README.md

 ## Usage

-Open an article page and click the extension icon to open the article directly in the webwriter.
+Open a web page and click the Extension icon to open the comments overlay.

 ## Development